 - If you want to keep your car, you can drive for Uber or Lyft to make extra cash.
 Heard of Turo?
 You could rent your car for extra cash during the week with its service.
 You could even use Zipcar to rent a car when you need one.

-- If you do want to sell, think about the area you live in and see if it’s realistic to use public transportation every week.
-Remember to factor in gas, insurance, maintenance and the like.
+- If you do want to sell, think about the area you live in and see if it’s realistic to use public transportation every week — and if the cost of public transportation is lower than the cost of car ownership.
+Remember to factor in gas, insurance and maintenance.

-Debt consolidation allows you to combine your existing debt into one single payment with one single lender.
-In addition to simplified payments, you could save money by getting a lower interest rate when you consolidate.
-It generally makes sense to consolidate your debts — it’ll make managing your finances a lot easier.
+If you have debt from several different lenders, a debt consolidation loan can help you manage your finances.
+Debt consolidation allows you to combine your existing debt into a single payment with one lender.
+In addition to simplified payments, you can save money by getting a lower interest rate when you consolidate.